MDSplus/mdsplus/README.md

 ### Building without Docker

-When building without docker, all required libraries, tools, and packages will need to be installed on your system.
+When building without Docker, all required libraries, tools, and packages will need to be installed on your system.
 To build without installing dependencies, see the [Building with Docker](#building-with-docker) section below.